2019

-2019 is noted as the year in which the first known human case of COVID-19 was documented, preceding the pandemic which was declared the following year.
+This was the year in which the first known human case of COVID-19 was documented, preceding the pandemic which was declared by the World Health Organization the following year.

-2019 was described as the "best year in human history" up to that point by multiple newspapers and media outlets, including The New York Times and WNYC.
+Up to that point, 2019 had been described as the "best year in human history" by some newspapers and media outlets in the United States, including The New York Times and WNYC.